 Through a vast network of volunteers Operation Cat humanely reduces the growing number and needless suffering of homeless, feral and stray cats by using an effective trap/neuter/return strategy (TNR).
 Volunteer caretakers provide food, water and shelter for over 1,000 cat colonies, ranging in size from two to thirty cats.
 They trap the cats, bring them to the Adoption Center or a local veterinarian where they are altered and vaccinated, and then release them back to their colony.
-One of the cat's ears is notched to identify it as an altered cat so it is not mistakenly trapped again.
-Since the program's inception in 1997, over 18,000 feral cats from Westhampton Beach to Montauk have been altered.
+One of the cat’s ears is notched to identify it as an altered cat so it is not mistakenly trapped again.
+Since the program’s inception in 1997, over 20,000 feral cats from Speonk to Monauk and most recently Brookhaven township have been altered.

 URGENTLY NEEDED!
 Cat food donations for feral cats.
 Donations can be dropped off at the ARF Adoption Center in Wainscott.
 Volunteers are also needed in Hampton Bays and Southampton to help trap, feed and bottle feed community cats!